jasbits/gravity-forms-multi-form-sticky-field-sharing/docs/index.markdown

 * Saving of entry data occurs when "Back", "Next", or "Submit" buttons are clicked by user
 * Any rendered field on any page configured with an Admin Label of a previously saved field will be auto-populated
 * Any merge tag using a saved Admin Label name will be swapped with its saved value (field default value, HTML block)
-* Display of entire field Sections can be dynamically controled by using Conditional Logic and Hidden fields
+* Display of entire field Sections can be dynamically controlled by using Conditional Logic and Hidden fields

 <p> &nbsp;<br /></p>